passsy/spot/README.md

     );
 ```

-Not that there are two kind of selectors, `SingleWidgetSelector` and `MultiWidgetSelector`.
+A `WidgetSelector` may return 0, 1 or N widgets.
-Depending on how many widgets you expect to find, you should use the correct one as it allows you to use different matchers.
+Depending on how many widgets you expect to find, you should use the corresponding matchers.

 ### Matchers

 After creating a selector, you want to assert the widgets it found.
-The `snapshot()` method creates a `MultiWidgetSnapshot` of the widget tree at that point in time and finds all widgets that match the selector
+The `snapshot()` method creates a `WidgetSnapshot` of the widget tree at that point in time and finds all widgets that match the selector.

-You rarely have to use `snapshot()` directly, because the quantity matchers do it for you.

 #### Quantity matchers